ria-ee/X-Road-opmonitor/docs/analysis_module/installation.md

 ## 11. CRON usage

 It is suggested to run these two scripts automatically using CRON.
-For example, to run both scripts once every day (at 12:00 and 06:00, respectively), do the following steps.
+For example, to run both scripts once every day at 06:00AM, do the following steps.

 1) Open the CRON tab under the analyzer user: